-This book contains the full text of the Criminal Procedure Act 51 of 1977, regulations and related legislation in a convenient pocket-size format.
-The 9th edition reflects the law as at 14 February 2014.
+This book contains the Superior Courts Act 10 of 2013 and Rules in a convenient pocket-size format.
+It reflects the law as at 28 February 2014.

 The provisions of the Tax Administration Act of 2011 came into effect on 1 October 2012.
 These provisions significantly affects the rights and obligations of taxpayers.